Gaza Rescuers Say 15 Killed In Israeli New Year Strike - UrduPoint

 "Fifteen people were martyred and more than 20 were injured" in the strike on a house where displaced people were living, he said.

+Since October 6, the military has been conducting a major land and air offensive in northern Gaza, particularly targeting Jabalia and its adjacent refugee camp.

+The military says it is an effort to prevent Hamas militants from regrouping there and it has killed hundreds of fighters, while rescuers in the area say thousands of civilians have died.

-On Monday United Nations rights experts said the "siege" appears to be part of an effort "to permanently displace the local population as a precursor to Gaza's annexation".
+On Monday, UN human rights experts said the "siege" appears to be part of an effort "to permanently displace the local population as a precursor to Gaza's annexation".

-4 million people have been displaced at least once since the start of the war on October 7 last year.
+Nearly all of Gaza's 2.4 million people have been displaced at least once since the war began on October 7 last year.

-The dead and injured from the strike in Jabalia were moved to Al-Mamadani hospital, said rescuer Mohammed, who provided only his first name.
+The dead and wounded from the strike in Jabalia were taken to Al-Mamadani Hospital, a rescuer said.

-"They were pulled out from beneath the rubble of the targeted house," he said.

 A relative said rescuers were still searching for any survivors.

-"The house has turned into a pile of debris," said Jibri Abu Warda, adding that the strike occurred at around 1:00 am (2300 GMT Tuesday).
+"The house has turned into a pile of debris," said Jibri Abu Warda, adding that the strike hit at around 1:00 am (2300 GMT Tuesday).

 He said the explosions shook the area, and rescuers reached the targeted house only in the morning.